w3f-grants-archive/tee-images/README.md

 stm
 ```

-This will give you a bash session with environment ready to start:
+This will give you a zsh session with environment ready to start:

 ```
 bitbake st-image-weston